GibbonEdu/docs/content/administrators/getting-started/updating-gibbon.md

       *  rsync -vua core-18.0.01/ c/
       *  rm -rf core-18.0.01

     The above commands are for upgrading to v18.
-You will need to get the URL for the version to which you are upgrading here : https://github.com/GibbonEdu/core.
+You will need to get the URL for the version to which you are upgrading here: https://github.com/GibbonEdu/core .
 Also, your Gibbon install may use a different directory than "c" in the rsync command.
-Remember to run the database updates from Gibbon's Home > System Admin > Update page.
+Remember to run the database update from Gibbon's Home > System Admin > Update page.

 ## Module Updates